tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 - [ ]  [chromium based only] click the 'disable' button on the warning message, it should lead to the extension page
 - [ ]  [chromium based only] disable uBlock and check whether the message is gone in vault and menu.
 (If the page was opened, it need to be refreshed)
 - [ ]  Test this for Adblock Plus/AdBlock/uBlock as well
-- [ ]  Make sure that a warning message won't be triggered for uBlock Origin Extra (chromium based)
 ------------------

 ## Blocking